adamDilger/resume/resume.typ

 - Golang/sqlite/svelte app to track and log the time of entering and leaving the office, deployed with Docker on a Raspberry Pi, using CSS animations to display the data in the look of a radar
 *StarUML MDJ difftool*
 - Golang based CLI tool to display a coloured text diff of two StarUML ER Diagram JSON files

-*Poll Wagyu Website*
-- Upgraded and re-themed a Wordpress website deployed to VentraIP with CPanel

 *Australian Architects Declare Website*
 - A custom Wordpress website deployed on a cloud VPS with docker-compose to supersede a shared CraftCMS based solution